linostar/SuperCron/README.md

 It will only clear SuperCron jobs from user's crontab:
 - option `-h` or `--help`: shows the help message of the subcommand
+- option `-f` or `--force`: skips asking for confirmation before clearing all jobs

 ## Examples
 - Add a job: